nbros652/bash-arg-parser/README.md

 # bash-arg-parser
-An argument parser for other bash scripts
+An argument parser for other bash scripts and functions within those scripts

 Purpose and Incorporation
 -----
-This script facilitates the parsing of bash arguments and can handle arguments presented in a number of formats:
+These scripts facilitate the parsing of bash arguments presented to scripts and functions within scripts and can handle arguments presented in the following formats:
  * `-k value`
  * `--key value`
  * `-kVALUE` *<sub>(in this case, the switch is `-k` and the value is `VALUE`)</sub>*